Driving in the UK is a different than driving in Canada, and if I’m honest the whole experience scared the hell out of me (and still does at times).

 I found that by taking a few driving lessons really helped me overcome my fear.

-You can drive on your Canadian licence but after 12 months of residence you’ll need to exchange it for a UK licence.
+You can drive in the UK on your Canadian licence but after 12 months of residence you’ll need to exchange it for a UK licence.
 If you want to drive a manual car you will have to take a test to prove you can drive one.
 If not, you will be issued with an automatic only licence and will be restricted to only driving an automatic car.
-I have flat out refused to drive a manual – to me it’s like hand washing your clothes.
-Why would you do that when you have an automatic washing machine? 🙂

 Buying a Car